kurtjd/rust-apple2/README.md

 Just another Apple II+ emulator I've been writing to get more familiar with Rust and to indulge my interest in emulating retro machines.
 This is my first attempt at a Rust program so the code can likely definitely use a lot of improvement, but I felt like I've already improved my Rust skills a lot so still happy with the outcome!

-As the title states, this emulates your typical Apple II+ with a display, keyboard, 1-bit speaker, floppy disk drive, and 48k RAM.
+As the title states, this emulates your typical Apple II+ with a display, keyboard, 1-bit speaker, floppy disk drive, and 48k RAM (+16k additional RAM via bank switching).
 Thus, software written for later versions of the Apple II such as the Apple IIe will not work correctly.
 In addition, software making use of various peripherals not listed will likely not work correctly as well.